 USDA Forest Service News:

-Air quality: Information on air quality is at New Mexico Department of Health Environmental Public Health Tracking, https://nmtracking.org./fire.
-An interactive smoke map at https://fire.airnow.gov/ allows you to zoom into your area to see the latest smoke conditions.
+Air Quality: Information on air quality is at New Mexico Department of Health Environmental Public Health Tracking: https://nmtracking.org/fire and an interactive smoke map is available at https://fire.airnow.gov/.

-Fire Restrictions: Stage II Fire Restrictions are in effect for the Santa Fe National Forest, which prohibits all campfires and other hazardous activities.
+Restrictions: Stage II Fire Restrictions are in effect for the Santa Fe National Forest, which prohibits all campfires and other hazardous activities.
 Due to ongoing fire threats, Sandoval County will not issue burn permits.
 Stage III Fire Restrictions are in effect for Cochiti Pueblo.

 Temporary Flight Restriction (TFR): There is a flight restriction over the fire area and drones are also prohibited.